-- Type memoranda and reports and duplicate or edit emergency call recordings in response to court subpoenas and public records requests; may be required to testify in court in order to provide an accurate account of information received from emergency/non-emergency calls for assistance.
+- Type memoranda and report, duplicate or edit emergency call recordings in response to court subpoenas and public records requests, and testify in court in order to provide an accurate account of information received from emergency/non-emergency calls for assistance.

 - Maintain records and reports including shift reports and operational logs.